Tamim Iqbal: Sri Lanka Premier League

-Wayamba United

 He was picked up by Wayamba United for the 2012 Sri Lanka Premier League.
 Tamim scored 190 runs in 6 innings on an average of 38.00 with 1 half-century (93* off 61).

 Indian Premier League

-Pune Warriors India
+Tamim Iqbal remained unsold at his base price of $100,000 on 2011 IPL Draft.

-He was signed by the Pune Warriors India for 2011 season, although never got chance to play.
+He was signed by the Pune Warriors India for 2012 season, although never got chance to play.

 Bangladesh Premier League

-Chittagong Kings

 Tamim Iqbal was the icon player for the Chittagong Kings in the 2012 Bangladesh Premier League.
 He could play only 2 innings and scored 8 runs.

-Duronto Rajshahi

-He led Duronto Rajshahi in second edition of BPL.
+He was signed and chosen captain of Duronto Rajshahi in second edition of BPL.
 He scored 244 runs in 9 innings with 3 fifties.

-Chittagong Vikings

 In the 2015 Bangladesh Premier League, Tamim played for the Chittagong Vikings, and top-scored for his team scoring 298 runs in 9 innings on an average of 37.25 along with 3 fifties.

 Tamim top-scored for his team again in the 2016 Bangladesh Premier League scoring 476 runs in 13 innings on an average of 43.27 with 6 fifties.

-Comilla Victorians

 In the 2017 Bangladesh Premier League, Tamim played for the Comilla Victorians.
 He top-scored for his team yet again scoring 332 runs in 10 innings on an average of 36.88 along with 2 fifties.

 In the 2019 Bangladesh Premier League, Tamim top-scored for his team scoring 467 runs in 14 innings on an average of 38.91 with 2 fifties and 1 century.
 His century (141* off 61) came in the final against the Dhaka Dynamites.

-Dhaka Platoon

 In November 2019, was selected to play for the Dhaka Platoon in the 2019–20 Bangladesh Premier League. and in the tournament he became first cricketer to past 2000 runs in BPL history.
 He scored 396 runs in 12 innings with 3 fifties.

-Khulna Tigers

-In the 2023 Bangladesh Premier League, Tamim top-scored for his team scoring 302 runs in 10 innings on an average of 33.55 with 2 fifties.
-His century (95 off 61) came in the against the Comilla Victorians.

-Minister Group Dhaka

 For the 2022 Bangladesh Premier League, the Minister Group Dhaka signed Tamim.
 Tamim accumulated 407 runs in 9 innings on an average of 58.14 with 4 fifties and 1 century.
 His century (111* off 64) came against the Sylhet Sunrisers.

+In the 2023 Bangladesh Premier League, Tamim signed for Khulna Tigers.
+He then top-scored for his team scoring 302 runs in 10 innings on an average of 33.55 with 2 fifties.

+In the 2024 Bangladesh Premiere League, Tamim signed for Fortune Barishal.
+He was also chosen to captain the team.
+With three fifty's in the tournament, he scored 492 runs, with the strike rate of 127.13.
+Under his leadership, Barisal won the BPL for the first time.

+In the 2025 Bangladesh Premiere League, he was retained by Fortune Barishal as the captain of the defending champion.
+In this season, he scored 413 runs with an average of 37.55, including 4 fifties in 14 matches.
+Tamim iqbal also maintained a strike rate of 129.06.
+Fortune Barishal remains the champion title under his outstanding leadership.